bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Source Code
 Source code is contained in files with the ending `.bruno`.
 Each file is said to be a module.
-It contains a sequence of declaration with no requirements regarding order or limitations to the types of declarations as each declaration states a fact that is universally true or given regardless of where it appears.
+It contains a sequence of declarations with no requirements regarding order or limitations to the types of declarations as each declaration states a fact that should universally hold regardless where it appears.

 There are no _headers_ or other accessory parts in source files.
 A file could literally just contain a single declaration like this: